RustyRmm/rustyrmm-docker/README.md

 DB_NAME=rustyrmm
 ```

-Notes:
+Requirements:
-- Ensure the database already exists
+- The database must already exist (`DB_NAME`)
-- The configured user must have full schema permissions
+- The user must have permissions to create/alter tables (init + migrations)
-- Database initialization and migrations are handled automatically by the API container
+- Ensure your MySQL instance allows connections from the Docker host/network

-### MySQL on the Docker Host
+#### MySQL on the Docker Host

 If MySQL is running on the same machine as Docker:

 - **macOS / Windows**